Renting a car can quickly ratchet up the cost of a trip.

 Calling your credit card company, as well as your car and home insurance companies, with any questions can give you a full picture of whether or not added car rental insurance is necessary for your situation.

-You may also be able to waive roadside service if you have membership to another roadside assistance company.
+You may also be able to waive roadside service if you have a membership to another roadside assistance company.

 3. Looking Beyond Airports and Hotels